-There are a number of rating policy related matters that we need to highlight as part of the Ten Year Plan:
+There are a number of rating policy related matters that we need to highlight as part of the Draft Ten Year Plan:

-- 1. Impact of the 2017 Rating Revaluation. - Funding of capital costs for new water or wastewater schemes for small communities. - Targeted rates for water supply, extended the current urban approach to Arthurs Point and other smaller schemes. - 4.
-A new targeted rate for cost recovery of Queenstown Town Centre Masterplan (QTCMP).
+- 1. Impact of the 2017 Rating Revaluation. - Funding of capital costs for new water or wastewater schemes for small communities. - 3.
+Targeted rates for water supply, extending current urban approach to Arthurs Point and other smaller schemes. - Proposal for new targeted rate for cost recovery of Queenstown Town Centre Masterplan (QTCMP).